VelronPang/CLOUD-COMPUTING-FINAL-PROJECT/README.md

+PLEASE DELETE THE "t" FROM ANY FILES WITH A "t."
+BECAUSE I AM UNFORTUNATELY UNABLE TO UPLOAD A FILE WITH "."
+AS THE STARTING AS IT WOULD THINK THAT IT IS A HIDDEN FILE.
+THANK YOU VERY MUCH

 # Jenny's Mod 🎮

 A community-driven mod hosting platform — like Modrinth or CurseForge — built with React + Supabase.